 Horumonyaki takes the concept of yakitori (generally chicken) a step further.
 Specializing in horumon, which means "the parts thrown away," it refers most often to pork and beef offal.
 As you may have guessed, horumon also refers to hormone, derived from the Greek word hormon, which means to set in motion.
 Indeed, many Japanese believe that eating horumonyaki makes one genki, or full of stamina.
 This is the kind of stuff that's especially hard to find in the United States.

 For the best introduction, head to Saiseisakaba, which is a stand-up horumonyaki restaurant.
 You can eat at a counter at the grill, in the window, or grab a table outside the doors and become part of the diverse street scene.
 The counter is fun, and it's where you'll place your orders—spleen (soft, bloody, and minerally), various stomachs (with various textures), and pig trachea (crunchy, almost like biting pebbles)—à la carte (prices range from 140 yen, or about $1.40, for the basics to 525 yen, or about $5.25, for brains), which the chef passes to you right as they finish cooking.
 Horumonyaki are best accompanied by beer (my choice), shōchū (a Japanese distilled beverage), or sake.
 The setting is casual and friendly, full of drinkers, though the interior can get smoky from cooking and cigarettes.
 Ask for an English menu, but note that not everything translates well, and they're sometimes out of some items (like the penis and "birth canal" that I tried to pair together!).
 While you're there, you might also try motsuni, which is a miso-flavored stew of intestines and other pig parts, topped with negi.
-It's an addictive way to end a great horumonyaki meal.
+It's an intriguing way to end a great horumonyaki meal.

 3-7-3, Shinjuku, Shinjuku-ku, Tokyo 160-0022